 At this point FAMP is up, and running, and we can start installing whatever software we want to run on it.
 A very simple way to check that all parts are working nicely together would be to install something like adminer.

 Adminer is a database web manager written in PHP.
-Installing it, it is really simple since it does only require to upload a file.
+Installing it is really simple since it requires only uploading a file.
 So it is a quick/simple way to check that everything is working as expected.

 Download the file: